stormysun513/ParGMRES/README.md

 ## Platform Choice

-We will be implementing the parallel linear solver on the latesday cluster, where we can test CUDA, OpenMP, and multi-node parallelism.
+We will be implementing the parallel linear solver on the latesday cluster, where we can test CUDA, OpenMP, and multi-node parallelism on a single platform.
+The advantage of latedays is that it is properly configured and we can focus on development of parallel code without being bothered by platform configuration.

 <!--
 Describe why the platform (computer and/or language) you have chosen is a good